brianhigh/research-computing/Security_Script.md

 What does CIA address?
 (Examples)
 =====================================

 It should be easy to think of some reasons why these three concepts are important.
 Let's take the example of a research study that you are working on.
 It has been funded to the tune of $5 million over five years, and there is the possibility of renewal.
-By chance, the  study collects and stores some private health information.
+By chance, the  study collects and stores some private health information (PHI).

 Possible results of a failure to assure data confidentiality should be obvious these days.
 Harm to study subjects, lawsuits against the sponsoring institution, disciplinary actions, loss of funding… The list goes on.

 Integrity, and a failure to maintain it, are probably easiest to think of with an example like a large study that spent millions of dollars, collected lots of data, but then discovered at some point that the data was more or less corrupt, incorrect, inconsistent, invalid.
 Possible harms?
 Incorrect conclusions making their way into the scientific literature would be one.
 Withdrawal of funding would be another on top of damage to professional reputations.

 Availability would seem more straightforward, but also requires considerable thought and planning.
-What good is confidentiality and integrity if all of your study data was lost in a fire or stolen from an airport lounge?
+What good is confidentiality and integrity if all of your study data was lost in a fire or stolen from your laptop in an airport lounge?
 How good are your backups?

 CIA is a mainstay of good Information Security practice, but there are many additional elements that form a more complete InfoSec framework.
 Let's start with a vignette: